fatima-pura/SpartanPortal-Student_Management_System/README.md

-# SpartanPortal: Course Management System
+# SpartanPortal: Student Management System

 Spartan Portal is a student management system developed in C++ and designed for students at Batangas State University - Alangilan Campus.
 The system enables students to efficiently manage their accounts